propublica/sunlight-congress/source/upcoming_bills.md

 Bills that have been scheduled by party leadership for upcoming House and Senate floor action.
 House schedules are taken from the [House Majority Leader](http://majorityleader.gov/), and Senate schedules from the [Senate Democratic Caucus](http://democrats.senate.gov/).

-This endpoint is future-looking.
-We don't automatically delete old data on bills scheduled in the past, but we also don't guarantee non-recent data will remain available.
+This endpoint is future-looking only.
+Old data on bills scheduled in the past is automatically deleted.

 ## Methods